-(1) Approved rating - Cash settled derivatives are covenant-based instruments that may be rated on a similar basis to debt securities.
+(1) Designated rating - Cash settled derivatives are covenant-based instruments that may be rated on a similar basis to debt securities.
 In addition to the creditworthiness of the issuer, other factors such as the continued subsistence of the underlying interest or the volatility of the price, value or level of the underlying interest may be reflected in the rating analysis for cash settled derivatives.
-These additional factors may be described by a rating agency by way of a superscript or other notation to a rating.
-The inclusion of such notations for covenant-based instruments that otherwise fall within one of the categories of an approved rating does not detract from the rating being considered to be an approved rating for the purposes of NI 44-101.
+These additional factors may be described by a designated rating organization or its DRO affiliate by way of a superscript or other notation to a rating.
+The inclusion of such notations for covenant-based instruments that otherwise fall within one of the categories of a designated rating does not detract from the rating being considered to be a designated rating for the purposes of NI 44-101.

-A rating agency may also restrict its rating to securities of an issuer that are denominated in local currency.
+A designated rating organization or its DRO affiliate may also restrict its rating to securities of an issuer that are denominated in local currency.
 This restriction may be denoted, for example, by the designation "LC".
-The inclusion of such a designation in a rating that would otherwise fall within one of the categories of an approved rating does not detract from the rating being considered to be an approved rating for the purposes of NI 44-101.
+The inclusion of such a designation in a rating that would otherwise fall within one of the categories of a designated rating does not detract from the rating being considered to be a designated rating for the purposes of NI 44-101.

-- (2) Asset-backed security Issuers should refer to section 1.3(1) of the Companion Policy to NI 41-101. - Current AIF An issuer's AIF filed under the applicable CD rule is a "current AIF" until the issuer files an AIF for the next financial year, or is required by the applicable CD rule to have filed its annual financial statements for the next financial year.
+- (1.1) Predecessor terms We recognize there are existing contracts that use the predecessor terms "approved credit rating", "approved rating" and "approved credit rating organization".
+The content of the new definitions "designated rating" and "designated rating organization" is substantially the same as the content of their respective predecessor terms, only the terminology has changed.
+Therefore, it is reasonable to interpret the predecessor terms as having the same meaning as the definition of "designated rating" and "designated rating organization" in NI 44-101, as applicable. - (2) Asset-backed security Issuers should refer to section 1.3(1) of the Companion Policy to NI 41-101. - (3) Current AIF An issuer's AIF filed under the applicable CD rule is a "current AIF" until the issuer files an AIF for the next financial year, or is required by the applicable CD rule to have filed its annual financial statements for the next financial year.
 If an issuer fails to file a new AIF by the filing deadline under the applicable CD rule for its annual financial statements, it will not have a current AIF and will not qualify under NI 44-101 to file a prospectus in the form of a short form prospectus.
 If an issuer files a revised or amended AIF for the same financial year as an AIF that has previously been filed, the most recently filed AIF will be the issuer's current AIF.